-PED1131 / PED1132 Soccer (First half of semester)
+PED1131 / PED1132 Soccer

 o.5 credits.
 A Skill/Theme approach provides instruction in the fundamentals of soccer as a lifetime leisure activity.
-Designed for beginning and intermediate skill levels with an emphasis on developing and practicing proper techniques, strategies, and the rules associated with the game of soccer.

-Prerequisite(s): Beginning or intermediate skill level only
+Designed for beginning and intermediate skill levels with an emphasis on developing and practicing proper techniques, strategies, and the rules associated with the game of SOCCEr.
+Prerequisite(s): Beginning or intermediate skill level only o.5 credits.
+A Sport Education approach provides experiences in developing competency, literacy, and enthusiasm for the game of softball through the development of beginning and intermediate softball skills, including throwing, catching, hitting, bunting, base running, rules, game strategies and tactics.

-PED1133 / PED1134 Softball
+PED1133 / PED 1134 Softball